 The annual June Iowa Barn Foundation area tour highlights barns in different counties each year.

-A picnic lunch will be served at noon on Saturday at the farm of Dan and Jolene Witt, 4010 220th, Street, Clinton.
-The farm, which the Witts purchased in 1980, is two miles east of Elvira on 220th Street or four miles west of Clinton on 220th Street.
+A picnic lunch will be served at noon on Saturday at the farm of Dan and Jolene Witt, which the Witts purchased in 1980.
+Jolene writes, "Our address is 4010 220th Street, Clinton IA.
+We are in Clinton County two miles east of Elvira or 4 miles west of 19th St and the Parkway in Clinton.
+Coming from Hwy 30, take the Low Moor/Elvira exit and go north to the town of Elvira, then go 2 miles east to arrive at the Witt Farm."

-Reservations for the picnic can be made by sending a check for $10, made out to the Iowa Barn Foundation, to: Ann Harvey, 3835 34th Street, Des Moines, IA 50310.
+Reservations for the picnic can be made by sending a check for $10 per meal, made out to the Iowa Barn Foundation, to: Ann Harvey, 3835 34th Street, Des Moines, IA 50310.

 DYAS OCTAGON BARN (Photo by Lavonne House)